mikedao/the_pivot/README.md

 The goal is to take legacy code, namely a website that was previously a site for a restaurant, and turn it into a multitenant site.

-In particular, we are building Keevahh.
+We are building Keevah, a micro-lending platform, mimicking functionality of the Kiva Microfund's site, Kiva.org.

 Keevahh